adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 [☝](#toc)
 #### open-source-vs-proprietary
-Open-source, we all have heard those words before, but what do they mean?
+[open-source](https://en.wikipedia.org/wiki/Open-source_model), we all have heard those words before, but what do they mean?
 Simply stated open-source is a decentralized (just like aeternity) developmental model that encourages open collaboration between peers and making products such as source code and documentation freely available